mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/103_designing_good_data_architecture.md

 ---

 # Designing Good Data Architecture
+---

 ## Data Architecture

-`Enterprise architecture` involves designing systems that support enterprise change, utilizing flexible and reversible decisions that are made by evaluating trade-offs carefully.
-It includes various subsets, such as business, technical, application, and data architecture.

-`Data architecture` is the design of systems to support the evolving data needs of an enterprise, achieved by flexible and reversible decisions reached through a careful evaluation of trade-offs.

-It comprises:
-- Operational architecture, which covers the functional requirements related to people, processes, and technology.
-- Technical architecture, which details the ingestion, storage, transformation, and serving of data throughout the data engineering lifecycle.

 ---

+`Enterprise architecture` involves designing flexible and reversible systems to support enterprise change through careful trade-off evaluations.
+It includes subsets like business, technical, application, and data architecture.

+`Data architecture` is the design of systems to support the evolving data needs of an enterprise.
+It includes `operational architecture` (related to people, processes, and technology) and `technical architecture` (details the ingestion, storage, transformation, and serving of data throughout the data engineering lifecycle).

 ## Principles of data engineering architecture
+---

 1. Choose common components wisely.
 2. Plan for failure.